-ACDA is pleased to announce \$50,000 grant funding from the Department of Local Government, Sport, Next Meeting: Recreation and Cultural Industries.
-It will be utilised Our next meeting will take place on Sunday April 2 at to develop a new event series for Taalinup Augusta.
-3pm in the conference room at the pub.
-Please RSVP via designed for everyone to be "more active, more often"... augusta acda@yahoo.com it will be a mutli-discipline, multi-sector, any-time race with "Have a Go" days to introduce people to new activities.
+ACDA is pleased to announce \$50,000 grant funding from the Department of Local Government, Sport, Recreation and Cultural Industries.
+It will be utilised to develop a new event series for Taalinup Augusta, designed for everyone to be "more active, more often"... it will be a mutli-discipline, multi-sector, any-time race with "Have a Go" days to introduce people to new activities.
 There are opportunities for community